Oshanik22/DSASolutions/readme.txt

 Hi
-These are my solutions for various leetcode problems that i have solved.
+These are my solutions for various Data Structures and Algorithms problems that I have solved.

-To execute these files outside of the LeetCode environment, you will have to create a driver main class.
+To execute these files , you will have to create a driver main class.

 Thanks for visiting my GitHub